 If you’re just starting to teach the alphabet to your toddler, these books are perfect.
 A free printable book for each letter of the alphabet!
-To download each book individually, click on the image.
-To purchase the entire set in just one download (plus get two bonus books!), visit my TPT store.
+Click on the image to get to the books.

 I teach my preschoolers to write the alphabet using a progression of easy to hard handwriting pages.
 To learn more, visit my handwriting page.

-I love to create spelling games for my daughter to use as we learn through Word Study (you can read my 5-part Word Study series if you’re curious about that!).
+I love to create spelling games for my kids to use as we learn through Word Study (you can read my 5-part Word Study series if you’re curious about that!).

 Here you’ll find sample spelling lessons with printables.
 Even if your child is not in the within-word stage of spelling, these lessons will give you a flavor for how to teach spelling with word study.
 If your child is in the within-word stage, you can start with these seven lessons and continue with the lists found in the book Words Their Way.